axelmagn/axelmagn.com/web/content/202412-mesocycles.md

 I think that in 2025 I want to work on a bigger game project.
 My brain is in a much healthier place, and it's feeling like I can finally tackle something like that.
 I am thinking of this as my new, more focused macrocycle, and it will be interesting to adapt my current schema of mesocycles into it.
+I have been journaling game concepts that contain a list of core features, and I think that for most of the year I want to focus on just building prototypes of those features.
+I want to use a mixture of the engines and tools I'm familiar with, and search for a prototype and workflow that I think is fun enough that I can be inspired by what I already have rather than what I imagine it could be.

 I suspect that every now and then I will have to have a "resting cycle" where I go off and work on something completely different just for the variety.
 Or maybe